Beth’s Blog

 Social Disorganization Theory

 In my Deviance and Social Control course, I was recently reminded of my family’s summer road trips to Detroit (my mom’s hometown).
 After one such trip, I returned home to PEI in this t-shirt (below): “DETROIT. where the weak are killed and eaten.”
 I loved that shirt.
+(Although, I now realize how insensitive it was.
+Yikes.)
 Social disorganization theory reminded me of this shirt.
 You see, for a time in the 70s and 80s, Detroit was the murder capital of the world.
-How did it go from the great Motor City to murder capital… and then to…
+How did it go from…

 Read more